alexboia/WP-Trip-Summary/help/src/en_US/index.md

 - The Viewer Component: the box displayed just below the post; this box displayed the kind of information I just mentioned above ([More details here](#viewer-component));
 - The Editor Component: it is attached to the main post editing form and allows adding/modifying/deleting of trip related data ([More details here](#editor-component));
-- The Configuration Component: handles plug-in option management, but also the look-up data management (various lists of values from which one can be selected when filling in various fields in the trip data editor)([More details here](#configuration-component)).
+- The Configuration Component: handles plug-in option management, but also the look-up data management (various lists of values from which one can be selected when filling various selector fields in the trip data editor)([More details here](#configuration-component)).

 [Back to the Table of Contents](#help-root)